-If no longer making a student loan payment has you excited, you’re in the right place.
-Today you’ll get 5 actionable tips on how to repay your student loans faster.
+If the thought of no longer making a student loan payment has you excited, you’re in the right place.
+Today you’ll get five actionable tips on how to repay your student loans faster.

 Student loans can sure be a burden.
 Having a chunk of your paycheck going towards debt repayment is never fun.
 It can hinder buying a home, saving for a wedding, or starting to invest.

-Here are 5 practical steps you can take today to eliminate your student loans ASAP.
+Here are five practical steps you can take today to eliminate your student loans ASAP.

 When it comes to student loans, the first step is getting your facts straight.

 You want to see what you owe, who you owe it to, and the interest rate you’re paying.

 Credit Sesame, one of my favorite free personal finance tools, lets you see how much you owe and to whom.

 It compiles the information from your TransUnion credit report, which all debts are listed on.
 So you get to see what you owe across all your accounts in one place.